jacebenson/cedar/docs/docs/cells.md

 When you're developing locally, you can catch your Cell waiting to hear back for a moment if set your speed in the Inspector's **Network** tab to something like "Slow 3G".

-But why bother with Slow 3G when Redwood comes with Storybook?
+But why bother with Slow 3G when Cedar comes with Storybook?
 Storybook makes developing components like `Loading` (and `Failure`) a breeze.
 We don't have to put up with hacky workarounds like Slow 3G or intentionally breaking our app just to develop our components.

 ### Empty